 On an iOS device it’s almost the same process.
 Click the download button and instead of the Calendars app showing up it’ll just pop-up a little message asking if you’d like to subscribe.
 Just tap the “Subscribe” button.

-If you have iCloud sync your Calendar events across all your Apple devices then there is not need to do this on every device.
+If you use iCloud to sync your Calendar events across all your Apple devices then there is not need to do this on every device.